 If your dog is chipped but you are unsure if the details are up to date and you need help finding out who your dog's chip is registered with or how to contact them, visit How To Check Your Dog's Microchip Details.

 And please don't forget that chipping does not replace the need for ID tags.
 All dogs must wear an identity tag when in a public place.
 By law it must state the owners name and address.
-To find out more, visit Dog Identification and the UK Law.
+For more information please scroll down this page to our Dog Identification and the UK Law section.

 Puppy breeders and buyers